Kane Creek Canyon Moab Utah

 Corona Arch, Moab

-If you’d like to extend this hike to see a 3rd arch, you can add Pinto Arch as well.
-This makes for an almost 4 mile hike.
+Adding Pinto Arch can turn this into a 3-arch and almost 4 mile long hike.
 On your way back from Corona Arch, look for the signs pointing to Pinto Arch.
-We’ve enjoyed our visits to Pinto Arch, both because of the lack of people visiting, and for the gorgeous views over the Colorado River.
+In addition to being one of the best hikes in Moab, the trail to Pinto Arch has fewer people visiting and gorgeous views over the Colorado River.

 Pinto Arch Moab Utah off the beaten path